junebloom/fae/README.md

   },

   exit(next) {
+    // Do some stuff
+    // ...
-    // Do some stuff, then call next() to enter the next scene },
+    // Enter the next scene (normally after some delay or animation) next();
+  },
 });
 ```